 Using the information and results from Phase 1 and Phase 2, the unit can now determine whether or not their processes and services are performing as effectively and efficiently as the unit expected.
 In the third phase, the functional unit can decide what areas are in need of improvement, determine how processes or services should be modified, or conclude that the processes and services are operating as expected.

 The assessment process should foster action.
-Focus on one or two action items each year and decide who will be responsible for follow-up.
-As you implement your action plans, keep written records of activities (e.g. meeting minutes) related to the action as documentation of the process.
+Focus on a few action items each year and decide who will be responsible for follow-up and what the timeframe will be.
+As you implement your action plans, keep written records of activities (e.g., meeting minutes) related to the action as documentation of the process.
 Certain action items may be long term and results can be reported in subsequent years.

 Improving Unit Assessment Processes